 Both the employees have fulfilled their daily obligations but at different times.

-Alex Soojung-Kim Pang, in his book “Rest: Why You Get More Done When You Work Less.” mentions that the state of being “busy” does not necessarily mean effectiveness.
-It is rather an obstacle to success.
+Alex Soojung-Kim Pang vouches for the same in his book “Rest: Why You Get More Done When You Work Less.”.
+He mentions that the state of being “busy” does not necessarily mean effectiveness.
+It is instead an obstacle to success.

 11. Encouraging Open Communication

 You can create a workplace where employees aren't afraid to express their opinions.
 In other words, a workplace where they can freely express their views and voice their concerns.